Vets-Who-Code/api-list/README.md

 **Movies and Comics**

 * [Marvel Developer Portal](https://developer.marvel.com/) - The Marvel Comics API allows developers everywhere to access information about Marvel's vast library of comics—from what's coming up, to 70 years ago.
+* [The Star Wars API](https://swapi.co/) - All the Star Wars data you've ever wanted!

 **Misc Collections**